moodleou/moodle-qtype_recordrtc/Readme.md

 # Record audio (and video) question type [![Build Status](https://travis-ci.org/moodleou/moodle-qtype_pmatch.svg?branch=master)] (https://travis-ci.org/moodleou/moodle-qtype_recordrtc)

-This question type is not automatically graded (like the standard essay question type) but instead of writing some text, students have a recording widget where they can record some audio.
+This question type is is like the standard essay qusetion type, but instead of writing some text, students have a recording widget where they can record some audio.
 (And, in future, we plan to add video recording.)
+Like the standard essay question type, it not automatically graded.

 ## Installation